-Reinforcement learning (RL) is a fundamental learning method at the intersection of artificial intelligence and machine learning.
+Reinforcement learning (RL) is a fundamental and specific learning method.

 In the standard supervised, unsupervised, self-supervised frameworks, the learner receives the data and learns a model from them.

-In the RL framework, the learner is more active: it is an
+In the RL framework, the learner is more active as he/she is an

 environment through a sequence of